 04Inaccurately reported collections can be disputed.

-The Fair Credit Reporting Act says that only accurate, timely, and verifiable information can appear on your credit report.
-Send a credit report dispute to the credit bureau to have inaccurate collection accounts removed from your credit report.
+Under the Fair Credit Reporting Act, only accurate, timely, and verifiable information can appear on your credit report.
+If you spot errors on your credit report, send a credit report dispute to the credit bureau to have inaccurate collection accounts removed from your credit report.
 Follow up with the collection agency if the credit bureau dispute is unsuccessful.

 05You have the right to stop collection calls to your job.

 Debt collectors can’t call you at work if they know or should know you’re not allowed to receive those types of calls at work.
-Just tell the collector not to call your job or send a letter if you want to have your request in writing.
+If you do get a call from a debt collector while your at work, just tell the collector not to call your job.
+You can also send a letter for written proof that you've made the request.

 06You have the right to privacy regarding your debts.

 Debt collectors can contact certain third-parties to get your contact information if they can’t reach you, but they can only contact these people once each.
-Collectors are generally not allowed to tell anyone else about your debt.
+Collectors are generally not allowed to tell anyone else about your debt, even when they're trying to get your contact information.
 The exception is your spouse, your attorney if you have one, and your parent or legal guardian if you’re under age 18.

 07The debt collector owes you the truth.